-The Citizen's Advisory Committee typically meets on the second Wednesday of the month (unless otherwise advertised).
-Meetings begin at 4:00pm and take place:
+The Community Advisory Committee typically meets on the second Wednesday of the month (unless otherwise advertised).
+Meetings begin at 3:00pm and takes place at the location below:

-Lake~Sumter MPO Board Room
+Lake~Sumter MPO Board Room 1300 Citizens Blvd, Leesburg, FL 34748

 All meetings are open to the public and your participation is encouraged.
 Agendas are posted in advance of the meetings and are available online at www.LakeSumterMPO.com.